Vinny Faherty

 Vincent Faherty (born 13 June 1987) is an Irish former professional footballer.

-Career
+Club career

 Early career

 Born in Galway, Faherty began his career as a youngster with Salthill Devon.
 While playing for the Galway representative team, he broke Kevin Doyle's scoring record in the under-18 FAI Youth Interleague competition with 21 goals.
 As captain of Salthill Devon's under-21 team, he opened the scoring in the 2006 Dr Tony O'Neill Cup semi-final against Sligo Rovers F.C., and led his side to victory in the final, beating Cork City 2–1 to become the first club without a team in the League of Ireland to succeed at that level.
 In early 2007, Faherty spent two spells on trial with Ipswich Town of the English Championship.
 He scored twice against Millwall in a friendly, and played for the reserve team against Luton Town, but no contract ensued.